pw_i2c_linux#

 Stable C++17

 pw_i2c_linux implements the pw_i2c interface using the Linux userspace i2c-dev driver.
 Transfers are executed using blocking ioctl calls.
-Write+read transactions are implemented atomically using a single system call, and a retry mechanism is used to support bus arbitration between multiple controllers.
+Arbitrary-order read and write messages are supported by one underlying system call.
+A retry mechanism is used to support bus arbitration between multiple controllers.

 API reference#